RHDZMOTA/RAEBOT/README.md

 **Western Institute of Technology and Higher Education**

-Fb-messenger chatbot that serves as a dictionary for spanish language.
+Twilio chatbot that serves as a dictionary for spanish language.

 ## Requirements